-However, this is not an entirely correct approach because low blood sugar or hypoglycemia and electrolyte imbalance due to excessive sweating can result in fatigue, lightheadedness and as mentioned above fainting.
+However, this is not an entirely correct approach because low blood sugar or hypoglycemia and electrolyte imbalance due to excessive sweating can result in fatigue, lightheadedness, and as mentioned above – fainting.

-1) Bananas: Every single nutritionist will advise you to eat bananas before you exercise.
+Every single nutritionist will advise you to eat bananas before you exercise.

 If you eat a banana with yogurt, then you have all the nutrition you need for a great workout.
 Bananas are also one of the foods that will help you sleep well.

-The bread itself contains carbohydrates which are a readymade source of energy, proteins in the form of eggs or a slice of meat will protect your muscles from damage after the workout.
+The bread itself contains carbohydrates, which are a ready-made source of energy.
+Proteins in the form of eggs or a slice of meat will protect your muscles from damage after the workout.
 One thing to keep in mind is that sandwiches should be eaten about half an hour before the exercise.

-3) Oats: One cup of oats will give you enough fibers to last you through your workout session.
+One cup of oats will give you enough fibers to last you through your workout session.

 These are perfect for a workout, cottage cheese provides proteins and bananas, and berries contain potassium, minerals, vitamins and antioxidants.